RodolfoDevs/EmailAdminApp/README.md

 email address
  - Have get methods to display the name, email, and mailbox capacity

- Project from Tim Short's course on Udemy called "Practice Java by Building Projects"
+Project instructions by Tim Short.